The first few days after surgery

-When you first go back to the ward the nurses will carry on checking you – at first this will be every 15 minutes.
-They gradually check you less often as you recover, so that within a few hours they check you every 4 hours.
-These checks include your blood pressure, pulse, temperature and your wound.
+When you first go back to the ward the nurses carry on checking you – at first this is every 15 minutes.
+They gradually check you less often as you recover, so that within a few hours it is every 4 hours.
+The checks include your blood pressure, pulse, temperature and your wound.

-You will have a dressing over your wound.
-You may have some tubes near your wound to drain any fluid that builds up.
-You will have a drip giving you fluids into a vein until you can eat and drink again.
-You may also have a tube in your bladder called a catheter.
-This will stay in until you can get up to pass urine normally.
+You have a drip giving you fluids into a vein until you can eat and drink again.
+You might also have a tube in your bladder called a catheter.
+This stays in until you can get up to pass urine normally.

 It is important that pain is well controlled, so do tell your nurse if you don’t think it is working well enough.
-As well as making you more comfortable, the painkillers also help you to move around and breathe properly, which will help your recovery.
-Any pain will gradually get better as your wound heals.
-There is more information about controlling pain in the cancer and pain control section.
+As well as making you more comfortable, the painkillers also help you to move around and breathe properly, which helps with your recovery.
+Any pain gradually gets better as your wound heals.

 There are some possible problems after any surgery.
 These include

-You may have antibiotics to help prevent infection.
+You might have antibiotics to help prevent infection.
 You may have them through your drip at first.
 But once you are eating and drinking, you can take them as tablets.

-You may also have drainage tubes close to the wound to stop fluid collecting around the operation site.
-This is important because, as well as being uncomfortable or painful, fluid that does not drain away can become infected.
+You might also have drainage tubes close to the wound to stop fluid collecting around the operation site.
+This is important because, as well as being uncomfortable or painful, fluid that doesn't drain away can become infected.

 Below is a short video showing breathing and circulation exercises after surgery.
 Click on the arrow to watch it.

 View a transcript of the video showing breathing and circulation exercises after surgery (opens in new window)